 Anders became a Froda customer with the goal of continuing to grow, capitalizing on the momentum he had built up and developing the business further.

-Froda was founded in 2015 with a clear mission to democratize the access to financing and provide small and medium-sized businesses with the same opportunities to grow as large ones.
-Through digital processes and technological innovation, Froda has shortened the loan process from months to minutes, making it easy for entrepreneurs to invest in their ideas.
+Froda was founded in 2015 with a clear purpose – to democratize access to financing and give small and medium-sized enterprises the same opportunities to grow as large companies.
+With the help of digital processes and technological innovation, the company has shortened the loan process from months to minutes, making it easy for entrepreneurs to invest in their ideas.

-Today, Froda is one of Sweden's fastest-growing tech companies with a 1.7 billion SEK valuation and well known investors such as Karl-Johan Persson, Nicklas Storåkers and Victor Jacobsson among the owners.
+Today, Froda is one of Sweden's fastest-growing tech companies, with a valuation of SEK 1.7 billion and well-known investors such as Karl-Johan Persson, Nicklas Storåkers and Victor Jacobsson among the owners.

-Froda is a credit market company regulated by the Swedish Financial Supervisory Authority.
+Froda is a credit market company that is under the supervision of the Swedish Financial Supervisory Authority.